code-lts/resumable.php/README.md

 - `$resumable->getExtension()` implement the logic yourself
 - `preProcess()` no longer exists, it was not very useful
 - the default value of `uploadFolder` was `test/files/uploads` and is now `uploads`
+- Does not calculate the number of chunks, it uses the param `resumableTotalChunks`

 ## Testing